-National Guidance Agency National Guidance Forum 1.
-Make guidance policy proposals to the government having regard to the advice of the National Guidance Advise the National Guidance Agency on national guidance policy.
-Forum.Oversee the delivery of lifelong guidance in a way that is efficient, effective and seamless; evaluate services.
-2. Consider reports from the local coordination structure in advising the National Guidance Agency.
-Oversee the implementation of the Report of the First National Guidance Forum submitted in January 2007 3.
-Advise Agency on the implementation of national guidance policy. (this report).
-4. Identify and recommend areas for collaboration by providers, practitioners and other stakeholders.
-4. Liaise with and receive reports from the local coordination structure.
-5. Consider the work of other national guidance forums and collaborate with them as appropriate.
-5. Liaise with national guidance forums in the EU, OECD and other countries as appropriate.
-6. Consider research into guidance.
-6. Commission research into the guidance service as appropriate 7.
+National Guidance Forum

+- 1. Advise the National Guidance Agency on national guidance policy. - 2.
+Consider reports from the local coordination structure in advising the National Guidance Agency. - 3.
+Advise Agency on the implementation of national guidance policy. - 4.
+Identify and recommend areas for collaboration by providers, practitioners and other stakeholders. - 5.
+Consider the work of other national guidance forums and collaborate with them as appropriate. - 6.
+Consider research into guidance. - 7.
 Report to the National Guidance Agency under each of the headings above and in a format prescribed by the Agency.